 Since the end of U.S. involvement in Vietnam in 1975, the U.S.-Vietnam relationship has traveled an extraordinary road, from enmity and war to an increasingly close strategic partnership, driven by shared interests and built on decades of work to build trust and to address the enduring impacts of the war.

 This project aims to further advance reconciliation through people-to-people engagement; to build and sustain U.S. support for addressing the war’s legacies in the coming decades; and to highlight lessons from the U.S.-Vietnam experience that could apply elsewhere in the world.
-This project will include public events, multimedia and publications and bilateral track 2 and 1.5 dialogues.
+The Vietnam initiative includes publications, events and videos produced by USIP and by partners in the U.S. and Vietnam.